PseudoCodeNerd/games_in_julia/hangman/README.md

       |
       |
 =========
-Aww Crap !
-You're trying to hang me! right ?
+Aww Man !
+Guessing isn't that hard...

 ______
 Player 2, Guess a letter of this word (single character):